chel-007/chel007-stackup-advanced-spaceinvaders-game/README.md

 `in Player.js`
 * updateSpeed, updateBulletSpeed, updateBulletCount (which is called from Invaders.js)
-* shoot upgraded to utilize bulletSpeed and maxBulletCount resp
+* shoot() method upgraded to utilize bulletSpeed and maxBulletCount resp

 #### **Persistent Player Data**, In-game Currency and Scoring
-This was a feature that set the groundwork for the integration of Powerups.
-So I added a simple Coins Earninsg through Levels that is accumulated based on the Score player receives in a Level.
-The socring is further calculated using a Simple comboMultiplier so that precise shooters earn more coins.
+This feature laid the foundation for integrating power-ups into the game.
+I introduced a simple coins earnings system through levels, accumulating based on the player's score in each level.
+The scoring mechanism is further enhanced with a combo multiplier, rewarding precise shooters with more coins.

-How does it work?: so the ComboMultiplier checks for alien hits within the last 3 seconds and increases the combo score so that continuously hitting aliens gives a very high score.
-The Coins is obtained from the Score with a Simple Division and it's finally stored in the localStorage, so that even if the game ends the player doesn't lose it (bcos they'll need to buy powerups).
+Here's how it works: The combo multiplier tracks alien hits within the last 3 seconds, increasing the combo score.
+Continuously hitting aliens leads to a higher score.
+The coins are obtained from the score through a simple division, and the final amount is stored in the localStorage.
+This ensures that even if the game ends, the player retains their coins, which are needed for purchasing power-ups.
 The Methods powering this feature includes:
 `in Player.js`
 * updateScore